avb008/Data-science-game/README.md

 # Data-science-game
-It is an International Data Science competition for Students world wide where top 20 teams in prelims qualify to the finals in Paris every year.
+It is an International Data Science competition for Students world wide where top 20 teams in prelims qualify to the finals in Paris.

 Prelims Objective :
 Deezer is a music streaming app which has its own music recommendation system based on collaborative filtering algorithm on its users .
 The main goal is to Devise a solution which can predict whether a user listens to the first track recommended by the deezer app.